How to invest in your first ETF?

 Key elements to analyze

-replication
+• replication

-- Assets under management : avoid ETFs that are too small (less than €100 million)
+• Assets under management : avoid ETFs that are too small (less than €100 million)

-- Eligibility for the PEA if you invest within this framework
+• Eligibility for the PEA if you invest within this framework

-- Distribution policy : capitalizing (reinvests dividends) or distributing (pays dividends)
+• Distribution policy : capitalizing (reinvests dividends) or distributing (pays dividends)

 Concrete examples of popular ETFs

-- Xtrackers MSCI Emerging Markets UCITS ETF : For investors seeking growth in emerging markets such as China or India.
+• Xtrackers MSCI Emerging Markets UCITS ETF : for investors seeking growth in emerging markets such as China or India.

-- Lyxor PEA Nasdaq-100 : Nasdaq ETF eligible for PEA
+• Lyxor PEA Nasdaq-100 : Nasdaq ETF eligible for PEA

-What strategy should you adopt with ETFs?
+What strategy should be adopted with ETFs?

 Dollar Cost Averaging (DCA)